Why poo matters

 These poos leave skid marks down your toilet.
 This is because they have too much sticky mucous in them.
 This may mean you need more fibre in your diet.
 Stools that leave skid marks are quite common.
 Just aim to eat more fibre and see how you go!

 Some poo is light or more yellow-ish in colour.
 Lots of people do the odd pale stool.
-But if you find that your poo is pale a lot of the time then you should say this to a parent.
-A visit to the doctors is a good idea just to make sure everthing’s okay.
-Often there’s nothing to worry about, but it’s always best to be on the safe side.
+But if you find your poo is often pale you should tell a parent.
+A visit to the doctors is a good idea just to make sure everything’s okay.

 Some people poo every day, some don’t.
-Some people poo more than twice a day.
 But if you can’t go, or you can’t stop going, then you need to let a parent know.
-If you think your poo looks wrong or it hurts to go to the toilet then you need to tell someone straight away.
+If you think your poo looks wrong or it hurts to go to the toilet, tell someone straight away.